U Sports

-U Sports (stylized as U SPORTS) is the national sport governing body of university sport in Canada, comprising the majority of degree-granting universities in the country.
-Its equivalent body for organized sports at colleges in Canada is the Canadian Collegiate Athletic Association (CCAA).
+U Sports (stylized as U SPORTS) is the national sport governing body for universities in Canada, comprising the majority of degree-granting universities in the country and four regional conferences: Ontario University Athletics (OUA), Réseau du sport étudiant du Québec (RSEQ), Canada West (CW), and Atlantic University Sport (AUS).
+The equivalent body for organized sports at colleges in Canada is the Canadian Collegiate Athletic Association (CCAA).
 Some institutions are members of both bodies for different sports.